tobihagemann/docs/docs/hub/vault-management.md

 * **Unverified**: There is no trust chain between you and the specific user.
 Indicated with a red shield.
 You can change this by verifying the user.
 * **Verified**: There is a trust chain between you and the specific user.
 Indicated with a green shield.
 You or a user you trust has verified the user.

-To verify `alice`, click on the red shield icon and select `Check Idenditiy…`
+To verify `alice`, click on the red shield icon and select `Check Identity…`

 <img src="/img/hub/wot-carol-unverified.png" alt="Carol is unverified regarding its Web of Trust state" width="920" />